Tuzhilin/location-history-json-converter/README.md

 ## Fork
 This is a fork of the original [script](https://github.com/Scarygami/location-history-json-converter), created by: [Scarygami](https://github.com/Scarygami).
-Added support for new export timeline format produces by mobile Google Maps application.
+Added support for new timeline format produces by mobile Google Maps application (On Android go to Settings->Location->Location Services->Time Line->Export Timeline Data).

 ### Requirements